lambdaclass/concrete/docs/KNOWN_HOLES.md

 ## OPEN holes (tracked, gated, disclosed — not yet fixed)

+**No soundness holes are currently open** (as of 2026-06-14).
+The H1 / C9 / C10
+entries below were recently closed and are retained here (with `CLOSED` markers and regression gates) so the thread is legible and the fixes cannot silently regress; the longer-standing closed set is under "CLOSED this session" further down.
+Deferred *design* items that are not holes are listed under "Open design decisions" near the end.

 ### H1.
 Returned-reference provenance — CLOSED 2026-06-13

 **RESOLVED by the language invariant "references are second-class — never